Fife Folklore Collections Guide

 Folk Collections 1 - 9

-Folk Collection 1 – Books from the original gift of Austin and Alta Fife, which were used in establishing the Folklore Archives.
+Folk Collection 1 – Fife Donated Book Collection.
+Books from the original gift of Austin and Alta Fife, which were used in establishing the Folklore Archives.

-Folk Collection 2 – A compilation of the published works of Austin and Alta Fife.
+Folk Collection 2 – Collected Publications of Austin and Alta Fife.
+A compilation of the published works of Austin and Alta Fife

-Folk Collection 3 – Started as part of the Archives' early acquisitions, this collection contains general folklore books, folklore theses, and related volumes.
+Folk Collection 3 – Folklore Reference Collection.
+The collection began as part of the Archives' early acquisitions and now contains general folklore books, folklore theses, and related volumes.
 This collection continues to have materials added.

-Folk Collection 4a – The Austin and Alta Fife Record Collection consists of commercial folk records collected by the Fifes from 1940 through the early 1980s.
-The records are cataloged in USU's on-line catalog.
+- Folk Collection 4a – The Austin and Alta Fife Record Collection.
+This collection contains commercial folk records collected by the Fifes from 1940 through the early 1980s.
+The records are cataloged in USU's online catalog.
 The Fifes' original inventory number is also on each disc and includes Fife C + number (Fife C20), with C indicating commercial recording.
 The collection includes acetate duplicates of commercial recordings by Austin Fife for his research library.

-Folk Collection 5 – Folklore media collection: records (FC 5), cassette tapes (FC 5a), compact discs (FC 5b), VHS tapes (FC5c) and DVDs (FC5d).
+Folk Collection 5 – Folklore Multimedia Collection.
+This collection includes records (FC 5), cassette tapes (FC 5a), compact discs (FC 5b), VHS tapes (FC 5c), and DVDs (FC 5d).
 This collection continues to have materials added.

 Folk Collection 7 – Brigham Young University Student Fieldwork Collection, 1968-1978.
 324 student folklore projects from upper-division courses taught by William A. Wilson at BYU.
 Topics cover diverse genres and subjects like jokes, legends, beliefs, folksongs, regional and family folklore.
 Each project includes a title page, table of contents, cover essay, and item documentation (informant, context, text, collector data).

-Folk Collection 8 – Utah State University Student Fieldwork Collections, 1977-present.
-Collecting projects are submitted regularly by USU students in upper division and graduate folklore courses.
-USU and GRAD collections continue to have materials added.
-The collections include:
+Folk Collection 8 – Utah State University Student Fieldwork Collections, 1977-2017.
+From 1977-2017, collecting projects were submitted regularly by USU students in upper-division and graduate folklore courses.
+New submissions are stored in the form of an electronic journal at Digital Commons.

-Folk Collection 8a – Utah State University Folklore Genre Collection, early 1960s-present.
-The collection is comprised of individually collected items of folklore by students in folklore classes.
-The collection is arranged by genre and topic, with one transmission type.
+- Folk Collection 8a – Utah State University Folklore Genre Collection, 1960s-2017.
+The collection comprises individually collected items of folklore by students in folklore classes.
+The collection is arranged by genre, topic, and transmission type.
 The collection includes ten groups.
-This collection continues to have materials added.
-For more information, see the index to Student Folklore Genre Collection.
-Since, Fall 2018, there is also a companion digital collection of student folklore fieldwork.

-Folk Collection 8b – The Fife Folklore Archives Student Media Collection contains folklore collected by USU folklore students on cassette tapes, microcassettes, and VCR tapes.
-Media submissions from 2000 onward generally accompanied genre collections (FOLK COLL 8a), though they are stored separately as many connect to multiple genre items.
+- Folk Collection 8b – The Fife Folklore Archives Student Media Collection.
+This collection contains folklore collected by USU folklore students on cassette tapes, microcassettes, and VCR tapes.
+Media submissions from 2000-2017, generally accompanying genre collections (FOLK COLL 8a), though they are stored separately, as many connect to multiple genre items.
 The collection is organized by date.

 Folk Collection 9 – The Olive Burt Collection.
 These books were purchased by USU Libraries for the Fife Folklore Archives.